jplasmeier/Notes/Clojure Notes/n Days of Clojure.md

 I completed the vampire analysis example and a couple of the exercises.
 I definitely spent too much time confusing basic ways to process data before realizing that a simple `map` call was sufficient.
 In the future, I'll remember to start with the basic functions before introducing complexity in my solution.

+## day 14: 05/18/2017

+I'm going to start the chapter on "Functional Programming" which should be a breeze since I just learned a lot about functional programming in my Programming Languages Course that I just finished.